o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ```

 The generated project .setreg files has the format of "cmake\_dependencies.\<ProjectNameLower>.\<CMakeTargetNameLower>.setreg"

-The reason the Project Name is part of the cmake\_dependencies.\*.setreg filename

 The reason why the project name is part of the generated "cmake\_dependencies.\*.setreg" file is that O3DE currently allows configuring multiple projects at once, yet each of those projects would use the same applications for tools.